Planning your trip to Cologne? In this post Alexandra shares tips and things to do in Cologne on a weekend trip getaway.

 Cologne is my dear friend.
 When I moved to Germany in 2007 I have spent a lot of time there.
 Living and studying in Bonn – Cologne neighbour – Cologne was the next biggest city to visit.
 I have brought all my visitors there and climbed the famous Cologne Cathedrale what felt like a hundred times.

-So let me tell you about my favorites in case you decided to spend a weekend in this cozy city along the Rhine river.
+So let me tell you about my favourites among the top things to do in Cologne in case you decided to spend a weekend in this cozy city along the Rhine River.

 You will most likely start you aquiantance with the city jumping off the train at the Hauptbahnhof (Main Station) .
 Stick to the train if you don’t want to deal with a headache of finding a parking spot.